 - Serving sets

-As you will earn the least amount of money from this option and the minimum selling quantities can be high, the other options can be easier to make a sale.
+As you will earn the least money from this option and the minimum selling quantities can be high, the other options can make it easier to make a sale.

 Depending on how large of a silver stash you have, you may be able to receive a substantial cash windfall.
 Here are some suggestions to help sell your silver for the most money.